harygovind/CipherHub/README.md

 # CipherHub
-This is a simple tool for generating passwords and checking the complexity of passwords.
+A tool for generating passwords and checking the complexity of passwords.

 Make sure all the files are saved in the same directory.